nebula-plugins/nebula-publishing-plugin/README.md

 ### nebula.maven-dependencies

-In an after evaluate block we detect if the war plugin is applied and publish the web component, it will default to publishing the java component.
+We detect if the war plugin is applied and publish the web component, it will default to publishing the java component.

 Applying this plugin would be the same as: